 As time goes on, it gets harder, not easier.

-sent shockwaves throughout the family,
+shockwaves went through the family,

 Harder for minutes, hours, days,